ECS566 Exclusive Contracts and Digital Platforms

 Requirements for course approval

-Home exam, individual written referee report, and class participation.
-The exam and the written report are due 2 weeks after course completion.
 An important aspect of doing research and having a successful academic career is the ability to evaluate work (both your own work and also others’).
-Each student is expected to write one referee report individually on a recent research paper.
-The instructors will provide a list of research papers on the topics of the course from which students could choose one paper to prepare a referee report.
+Each student is thus also expected to write one referee report individually on a recent research paper.
+The instructors will provide a list of papers at the beginning of the course.
+You will be expected to choose one paper from this list and prepare a report on it.
+The report is to be individually written and will be due within 2 weeks of the completion of the course.
+It will comprise 50% of your grade.

 - D.P.
 O’Brien, "Lecture 4: Exclusive Dealing: Second Dolomites Summer School on Antitrust," 2009 (sections 1 and 2)